dhoman/homan-io/src/site/posts/passion.md

 hard work -> skill -> reward -> passion

 and it's only when you find yourself skilled and getting a good reward for the task do you realize that you are passionate about it

+But how do we do that as adults?
+You got to start small, and reward yourself for those small victories (or have someone who gives you positive and constructive feedback.)
+And keep repeating the cycle with increasing difficulty.

+For instance when we are kids, our parents reward us for things that we aren't necessarily good at (ie piano lessons or sports) in hope to cause us to do it more, but as an adult we don't get that positive reinforcement to keep at it when our skills are just beginning to develop.
+And that's criminal in my opinion.

 For jobs that require skills, this is very applicable (programming, design, cooking, carpentry, etc) but a lot of modern business jobs all have a wide variety of titles but the actual tasks can be all over the place.... so what do you do in this case?